 Extra Virgin Olive Oil

 Extra virgin olive oil is a key component of the Mediterranean Diet.
 It contains high amounts of heart-healthy monounsaturated fatty acids and polyphenols which may reduce inflammation.
 Additionally, certain nutrients require fat for absorption; using extra virgin olive oil in homemade hummus can help you get the most nutritional bang for your buck!
 (4, 5)

 Serve hummus as a healthy after-school snack or as the centerpiece of an appetizer spread.
 Serve with fresh vegetables, whole grain crackers, or whole wheat pita wedges.
 Top with diced avocado for an avocado cilantro hummus appetizer.

-Jalapeño and lime cilantro hummus is also a great spread on sandwiches, wraps, and flatbreads.
+Jalapeño and lime cilantro hummus is also a great spread on sandwiches, quesadillas, wraps, and flatbreads.
 Make a hummus grain bowl by adding a dollop to cooked quinoa, fresh veggies, and chopped cilantro.

 Place the cilantro hummus dip in an airtight container and store in the refrigerator for 1 week.